FAU-LAP/NOMAD-CAMELS/docs/instruments/keithley_237/keithley_237.md

 4. Linear Stair Pulsed (`setSweep_type = 3`)
 5. Logarithmic Stair Pulsed (`setSweep_type = 4`)

-For more details on the exact specifications of these internal sweeps check out the [official manual](https://download.tek.com/manual/236_900_01E.pdf) on page 3-47 to 3-56.
+For more details on the exact specifications of these internal sweeps check out the [official manual](https://download.tek.com/manual/236_900_01E.pdf) on pages 3-47 to 3-56.

 The type of sweep measurement is set by writing a value (0 to 4) to the  `setSweep_type` channel (see list above).